 Spiking Neural Network for face recognition

-During my PhD thesis and up until 2006, I worked on designing neural networks to process natural images.
-With Simon Thorpe, I designed SpikeNET [1, 2] is a program designed for simulating very large networks of asynchronous spiking neurons.
-Neurons are simulated with a limited number of parameters that includes classic properties like the post-synaptic potential and threshold, but also more novel features like dendritic sensitivity and has been shown to be biologically plausible .
+During my Ph.D. thesis and up until 2006, I designed neural networks to process natural images.
+With Simon Thorpe, I created SpikeNET [1, 2] is a program designed for simulating very large networks of asynchronous spiking neurons.
+Neurons are simulated with a limited number of parameters that include classic properties like the post-synaptic potential and threshold, but also more novel features like dendritic sensitivity that have been shown to be biologically plausible .
 SpikeNET can be used to simulate networks with millions of neurons and hundreds of millions of synaptic weights.
-Optimization of computation time and the aim of real time computation has been one of the driving forces behind the development of SpikeNET.
-SpikeNET is not actively developed any more, but the program is open source and may be downloaded on the SpikeNET legacy page.
+Optimization of computation time and the aim of real-time computation has been one of the driving forces behind the development of SpikeNET.
+SpikeNET is not actively developed anymore, but the program is open source and may be downloaded on the SpikeNET GitHub page.

-I used spiking neuron for a variety of applications during my thesis.
-For example, SpikeNET was being used for face recognition as shown below .
-Faces are presented and 3 layers of retinotopically organized neuronal maps extract orientation (first level), detect face features (mouth and eyes) and detect faces at the last layer.
-The white pixel on the image represent neuronal discharge at a specific retinotopical location.
-The originality of SpikeNET is the forward spiking connection scheme (the animation below is slowed down about 500 times compared to real time).
+I used spiking neurons for a variety of applications during my thesis.
+For example, SpikeNET was being used for face recognition, as shown below .
+Faces are presented, and three layers of retinotopically organized neuronal maps extract orientation (first level), detect face features (mouth and eyes), and detect faces at the last layer.
+The white pixel on the image represents neuronal discharge at a specific retinotopic location.
+The originality of SpikeNET is the forward spiking connection scheme (the animation below is slowed down about 500 times compared to real-time).

-Spiking Neural Network for face detectionThe neural network is also extremely resilient to changes in contrast and noise as shown in the two pictures below .
+Spiking Neural Network for face detectionThe neural network is also extremely resilient to changes in contrast and noise, as shown in the two pictures below .
 Resistance to contrast reduction and noise was found to be higher than the performance of the human visual system.
-Performance of the network is affected only when contrast drop under 3% (the example image was detected until 0.005%).
+The network's performance is affected only when contrast drops under 3% (the example image was detected until 0.005%).

 Spiking Neural Network and unsupervised learning